-The Governmental Accounting Standards Board (GASB) has issued the following pronouncements that have future effective dates that will impact future financial presentations.
-Management has not currently determined what impact implementation of the following statements will have on future financial statements.
+The Governmental Accounting Standards Board (GASB) has issued the following pronouncement that has a future effective date that will impact future financial presentations.
+Management has not currently determined what impact implementation of the following statement will have on future financial statements.